- General Dentistry

 A general dentist is your primary care dental provider.
-Dr. Abreu diagnoses, treats, and manages your overall oral health care needs, including gum care, root canals, fillings, crowns, veneers, bridges, and preventive education.
+Dr. Abreu diagnoses, treats, and manages your overall oral health care needs, including gum care, root canals, fillings, crowns, veneers, bridges, and dental implants along with preventive education.

 Today, cosmetic dentistry is more popular than ever, from whitening and shaping to closing spaces and replacing teeth.
 Cosmetic dentists have a wide array of tools and techniques at their disposal for improving the look of your smile.
 Dr. Abreu specializes in cosmetic dentistry, including Teeth Whitening, Bonding, Veneers, Crowns, Enamel Shaping and Contouring, Braces, Bridges, Implants and other Periodontal Plastic procedures.